How to Stay Centered While Supporting Teen Mental Health

 Make sure your bedrooms are dark enough.
 Light can interfere with the sleep cycle.
 Consequently, use blackout curtains to make sure daylight is not disturbing anyone’s sleep.
 All lights in bedrooms should be off when the family is sleeping.

 Keep bedrooms cool.
 The body prepares for sleep by lowering its internal temperature, and a cool room can encourage that process.
 Therefore, turn down the thermostat at night once everyone is ready for bed.

 Reach out for Support—and Fun

 We all need to vent sometimes, and it’s helpful to share our experiences with others.
-However, it’s not okay to vent to your child about your frustrations—it’s not their role to take care of you.
+However, it’s not okay for parents to vent to their children about their frustrations—it’s not their role to take care of their parents.

-Therefore, find other adults you can lean on, while also providing caring and support for them.
-Parent support groups, a circle of good friends, or one close friend you trust are all good options.
+Therefore, parents should find other adults to lean on.
+Parent support groups, a circle of good friends, or one close friend are all good options.
 Moreover, make sure you see these people on a regular basis.